-Last week, a member of my Social Media Consulting Group sought my advice about how to start a new brand.
+Last week, I was asked about how to start a new brand.
 I’d like to share two of the key takeaways with you.
 This can be applicable to anyone starting a brand.
 Or, if you’re trying to grow one you’ve already created.

 #1.
 Create the brand as a standalone initiative, not a personal brand.

 While your new brand may be a personal mission, I advise launching it as a separate entity.
-This is the same advice I shared during the group discussion.
 There are a few reasons for this.
 A standalone brand can be created to represent exactly what you want, and is easier for others to get behind.

 For example, imagine you are Melinda Gates, the wife of Microsoft founder Bill Gates, and contacted by a brand with a request for support.
 Compare that to being Melinda when an individual person does the same.
 Can you see how one may seem like a more personal request, and the other more formal?